David Chaum: Trustworthy voting systems

 Chaum has made numerous contributions to secure voting systems, including the first proposal of a system that is end-to-end verifiable.
 This proposal, made in 1981, was given as an application of mix networks.
 In this system, the individual ballots of voters were kept private which anyone could verify that the tally was counted correctly.
 This, and other early cryptographic voting systems, assumed that voters could reliably compute values with their personal computers.
 In 1991, Chaum introduced SureVote which allowed voters to cast a ballot from an untrustworthy voting system, proposing a process now called "code voting" and used in remote voting systems like Remotegrity and DEMOS.

 In 1994, Chaum introduced the first in-person voting system in which voters cast ballots electronically at a polling station and cryptographically verify that the DRE did not modify their vote (or even learn what it was).
 In the following years, Chaum proposed (often with others) a series a cryptographically verifiable voting systems that use conventional paper ballots: Prêt à Voter, Punchscan, and Scantegrity.
 The city of Takoma Park, Maryland used Scantegrity for its November, 2009 election.
 This was the first time a public sector election was run using any cryptographically verifiable voting system.

 In 2011, Chaum proposed Random Sample Elections.
 This electoral system allows a verifiably random selection of voters, who can maintain their anonymity, to cast votes on behalf the entire electorate.

 Other contributions

-In 1979, Chaum proposed a mechanism for splitting a key into partial keys, a predecessor to secret sharing.
+In a 1979 report published as Memorandum No. UCB/ERL M79/10 by the Electronics Research Laboratory at the University of California, Berkeley, Chaum proposed a mechanism for splitting a cryptographic key into partial keys that could be distributed among mutually suspicious groups.
+This concept was a significant predecessor to what is now known as secret sharing.

 In 1985, Chaum proposed the original anonymous credential system, which is sometimes also referred to as a pseudonym system.
 This stems from the fact that the credentials of such a system are obtained from and shown to organizations using different pseudonyms which cannot be linked.